“Nigerians see o”: “Davido” finally greets Kate Henshaw after she complained

-Davido: Kate Henshaw Speechless As “Singer” Finally Prostrates to Greet Her on Isbae U’s Show
+Kate Henshaw Speechless As Davido's Look-alike Prostrates to Greet Her on Isbae U’s Show: "So Rude"

 - Nigerian actress Kate Henshaw was taken aback by what she met at Isbae U’s recent YouTube show “Curiosity Made Me Ask”